 Upon receipt of a report of Prohibited Conduct, the College may impose reasonable and appropriate interim measures designed to eliminate the reported hostile environment and protect the parties involved.
 Interim measures may be both remedial (designed to address either party's well-being and continued access to educational and employment opportunities) or protective (involving action against a responding party).
-Remedial measures are available regardless of whether the complainant chooses to pursue any action under this policy.
+Remedial measures are available regardless of whether the reporting party chooses to pursue any action under this policy.
 The Title IX Coordinator will maintain the privacy of any interim measures provided under this policy to the extent possible and will promptly address any violation of the protective measures.

-A complainant or respondent may request separation or other protection, or the College may choose to impose interim measures at its discretion to maintain the safety of all parties, eliminate a hostile environment, and/or protect the integrity of the process.
+A reporting party or respondent may request separation or other protection, or the College may choose to impose interim measures at its discretion to maintain the safety of all parties, eliminate a hostile environment, and/or protect the integrity of the process.
 The Title IX Coordinator will oversee and implement the provision of interim measures and remedies.
-If an interim measure involves immediate removal of the respondent from campus, the Title IX Coordinator will consult with the appropriate division head (i.e., Dean of Students for students, Provost for faculty, and Director of Human Resources for staff).
-The Title IX Coordinator has the discretion to ensure the appropriateness of any interim measure based on all available information, and is available to meet with a complainant or respondent to address any concerns about the provision of interim measures.
+If an interim measure involves immediate removal of the respondent from campus, the Title IX Coordinator will consult with the appropriate division head who would not typically serve as the adjudicator (i.e., Dean of Students for students, Senior Associate Provost for faculty and Vice President of Finance for staff).
+The Title IX Coordinator has the discretion to ensure the appropriateness of any interim measure based on all available information, and is available to meet with a reporting party or respondent to address any concerns about the provision of interim measures.